Nantgwyllt Church, Elan Valley

 Address: Elan Valley, Rhayader, Powys, Wales, LD6 5HE

 Attraction Type: Historic Church

-Location: At the southern end of the Garreg-ddu viaduct, 1 miles past Elan Village.
+Location: At the southern end of the Garreg-ddu viaduct, one miles past Elan Village.

 Website: Nantgwyllt Church